The API (Application Programming Interface) is a SOAP based web service built and maintained by dotmailer.

 You can use the API to connect any system to dotmailer.
 Your CRM, website, or any back office system can be quickly connected allowing you to keep your data easily in sync.
 Data can be imported and exported on a schedule, and most common tasks available in dotmailer can be automated via the API.

 You might find the API useful if you wish to integrate your CRM or database with dotmailer to ensure that the information shared between the two systems is kept effortlessly up to date and in sync.

-To get started using our API you will need an API key.
-This API key is required to authenticate each method call you make and to make sure you are connected to the correct account.
-Setting one up is easy and can be done using the steps below:
+To start using our API you will need an API key.
+Your API key can be used to authenticate each call you make, and to ensure you are connected to the correct account.
+Creating one is easy and can be done using the steps below:

-- The Username (email address) is automatically generated for you and must not be edited.
+- The email address is automatically generated for you and cannot be edited

 We require that each method is authenticated with an API key consisting of a username formatted as an email address and a password set by yourself on creation of the API key.If you haven't created your API key please follow the steps above to do so.